grpc/proposal/A66-otel-stats.md

 ## Rationale

-OpenCensus is no longer being actively maintained and is being deprecated, with OpenTelemetry suggested as the successor framework.
+OpenCensus is no longer being actively maintained, with OpenTelemetry suggested as the successor framework.
 The OpenTelemetry spec aims to maintain compatibility with the gRPC OpenCensus spec wherever reasonable to allow for an easy migration path.

 There is a
 [General RPC conventions](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/semantic_conventions/rpc-metrics.md)